-The University of Sheffield is affiliated to the Undergraduate Awards.
-The world’s largest international academic awards programme, the Undergraduate Awards recognises innovation and excellence at undergraduate level.
+The University of Sheffield is affiliated to the Global Undergraduate Awards.
+The world’s largest international academic awards programme, the Global Undergraduate Awards recognises innovation and excellence at undergraduate level.
 Cited as the ultimate champion for high-potential undergraduates, UA identifies leading creative thinkers through their undergraduate coursework and provides top performing students with the support, network and opportunities they require to raise their profiles and further their career paths.

 Have your work recognised on a global stage